wp-plugins/online-booking-engine/readme.txt

 No, eZee Reservation is on a contract free pay-as-you-go model without any commitments.
 You may cancel your account at any time.

 = Do you have any Live demo? =
-Yes , please have a look at it on [Live Demo , Click Here](http://www.ezeeabsolute.com/vpineresortdemo/)
+Yes , please have a look at it on link [Live Demo , Click Here](http://www.ezeeabsolute.com/vpineresortdemo/)